SpEd Spot Snippets Header Sign Up

 Money

 Then we would use the number of the day to create a money amount, again adding additional numbers if needed.
 Then a student would add a penny to the piggy bank.
 We would also work to exchange pennies for nickels and nickels for dimes, etc when appropriate.
+My students loved using the play money to build the amounts!
 Students would use a coin-u-lator or TouchMoney to check their work.

 Money- Math Corner